domatt1854/car_watch/README.md

 Similar to deploying **update_extract.py**.
 You can zip together the psycopg2 and get_lambda.py file and upload it to AWS lambda.
 Then, set up an API Gateway to trigger tha lambda function.
 Pass in "make" as a parameter and a JSON response of the newest car listings will be available.

-You can test out my API here: https://ios4w4z8wc.execute-api.us-west-1.amazonaws.com/test/car_data_scraper/?make={insert the make of the car here}
+You can test out my API here: `https://ios4w4z8wc.execute-api.us-west-1.amazonaws.com/test/car_data_scraper/?make={insert make of car here}`